pradipmudi/ajiranet/README.md

 Fetch Devices :
 ---
-*Data to be sent from POSTMAN via POST request :
+* Data to be sent from POSTMAN via POST request :
---

 *Input Sent :
 FETCH /devices